- Why WDS

-WDS enrolls approximately 200 students, ranging from Nursery School through 12th Grade.
+WDS enrolls approximately 200 students, ranging from Nursery School through Grade 12.
 Student-Teacher Ratio is 7:1.
 Average class size is 14 students.

 In general, education is challenging.
 We have four separate divisions that focus on the particular age group that they serve.
 But we are also mindful of the ‘end-to-end education’ that we provide.
 We begin writers workshop in kindergarten, and watch as our seniors craft excellent written pieces for their senior project.
 So we understand taking a long-term view.